zakagan/WordFormable/README.md

 1. WordPercentSort
 2. WordPercentTable
-3. WordPercentPrecompute
+3. WordPercentPrecomputeSort
+4. WordPercentPrecomputeTable

 Then, printed to the command line, will be the percentage of formable words in F.

-For example, you use the example text file provided and enter:
+For example, use the example text file provided and enter:

 `./WordPercentTable helloworld /Users/.../example.txt`